 Looking for secret Nintendo Switch tips?
-How about a built-in web browser.
-You just can’t use it — at least, not directly.
+How about a built-in web browser?
+This actually exists, you just can’t use it — at least, not directly.
 Why?
 Because the console is a portable, gaming-first device.
 You likely have a smartphone in your pocket, purse, or bag already, and Nintendo knows this.
 Even more, gaming consoles aren’t the best devices for browsing the internet anyway.

 That said, you won’t find a dedicated web browser preinstalled on the console or listed in the eShop.
-Instead, it’s mainly used to log in to a public access point (hotspot), like a hospital, hotel, airport, Starbucks, and so in.
+Instead, it’s mainly used to log in to a public access point (hotspot), like a hospital, hotel, airport, Starbucks, and so on.
 It’s minimal at best, enabling very basic web surfing.
-It struggles with scripts and doesn’t support modern web-based technologies like Flash, but worth taking a look for a few giggles.
+It struggles with scripts and doesn’t support modern web-based technologies like Flash, but is worth taking a look for a few giggles.

 Still, keep in mind that you’re connecting to a third-party service.
 SwitchBru claims it doesn’t collect information like your IP address and surfing habits, but it does offer a free service for storing your favorite links and preferences.